MundoDele Spanish Grammar

 Continue here: Reflexive Pronouns and Prepositional Pronouns.

-Reference pronouns: possessive, demonstrative, indefinite, interrogative and relative
+Possessive, demonstrative, indefinite, interrogative and relative pronouns

 These pronouns do not simply mark subject or object function.
 They point to possession, distance, unknown people or things, questions and relationships between clauses.